 The need for digital skills therefore differs per study programme, profession or sector.
 That is why the zone focuses on securing future-proof skills.

 You can transfer these skills from profession to profession, and function to function, and the graduates themselves are able to take those skills with them and apply them in the new context.
 Digital skills are therefore about much more than just being able to work with software or knowing how to start or shut down a device.

 We strive for a continuous connection between education and society.
 You can transfer future-proof digital skills from profession to profession, and function to function.
 The result are students, alumni and employees who are digitally skilled and prepared for a digital society.

 What is needed to train students and professionals to become digital skilled professionals?
 In this podcast series, the zone goes into the importance of digital skills and developing them in the higher education.
-In the first episode Ronald Scheer talks with Amber Kornet (member zone Human capital and researcher at Hogeschool Saxion) and Stephan Corporaal (Lector Human Capital at Hogeschool Saxion).

 The Acceleration Plan is for and by higher education.
 Learning and development is done together with fellow colleges and universities.
 In doing so, the strengths and available knowledge are bundled.
 Higher education institutions are able to translate needs in the field of digitization of the labor market into education for current and new target groups.
 Connecting with regular education to what students have learned.

 We are working as a zone to ensure that this happens even more, even better, and even more often.
 The changing labor market also requires a critical look at the content of the curricula and attainment targets.
 By including digitization in the curricula, we prepare students more adequately for the rapidly digitizing labor market.